zeekit/Nuke/usage/usage.markdown

 ## Applying Filters

-Nuke defines a simple `ImageProcessing` protocol that allows you to create custom image filters.
-It requires just a couple line of code to create [filters on top of Core Image](https://github.com/kean/Nuke/wiki/Core-Image-Integration-Guide).
-You can also easily compose multiple filters together using `ImageProcessorComposition` class.
+Nuke defines a simple `ImageProcessing` protocol that represents image filters.
+Some filters are already built into the framework.
+And it task just a couple line of code to create your own filters.
+You can also compose multiple filters together using `ImageProcessorComposition` class.

 {% highlight swift %}
 let filter1: ImageProcessing = <#filter#>
 let filter2: ImageProcessing = <#filter#>
-let filterComposition = ImageProcessorComposition(processors: [filter1, filter2])

 var request = ImageRequest(URL: <#image_url#>)
-request.processor = filterComposition
+request.processor = ImageProcessorComposition(processors: [filter1, filter2])

 Nuke.taskWith(request) {
-    // Filters are applied, filtered image is stored in memory cache let image = $0.image
+    // Filters are applied, processed image is stored into memory cache let image = $0.image
 }.resume()
 {% endhighlight %}

 ## Creating Filters

-Here's an example of custom image filter implemented on top of [Core Image](https://github.com/kean/Nuke/wiki/Core-Image-Integration-Guide):
+`ImageProcessing` protocol consists of two methods: one to process the image and one to compare two (heterogeneous) filters.
+Here's an example of custom image filter implemented on top of [Core Image](https://github.com/kean/Nuke/wiki/Core-Image-Integration-Guide).
+It uses some of the helper functions provided by Nuke that simplify work with `Core Image`.

 {% highlight swift %}
 public class ImageFilterGaussianBlur: ImageProcessing {